VanKhaiii/vankhai09.github.io/README.md

 - **Major:** Computer Science.
 - **Favourite:** 🖥️Learning code ,⚽Playing football, 🎧Music, 🏆Cushion Billiards.

-## Education
+## 🖋️Education
-- 2018 - 2021: : Nguyen Tat Thanh Specialized and Gifted High School.
+- 2018 - 2021: : 🏫Nguyen Tat Thanh Specialized and Gifted High School.
-- 2021 - now: : Ho Chi Minh University of Information and Technology
+- 2021 - now: : 🏢Ho Chi Minh University of Information and Technology

-## Achievements
+## 🖋️Achievements
-- The team participated in 2 National Competitions for excellent students in Physics (2019 - 2020 and 2020 - 2021).
+- 🎖️The team participated in 2 National Competitions for excellent students in Physics (2019 - 2020 and 2020 - 2021).
-- Third prize in the Provincial Competition for excellent students in Physics.
+- 🥉Third prize in the Provincial Competition for excellent students in Physics.

-## Send me a message!
+## 🖋️Send me a message!
-- I am open for collaborations, so if you find my work interesting feel free to send me a message!
+- 📲I am open for collaborations, so if you find my work interesting feel free to send me a message!
 Even if you don't, send me a message anyway!
 Here is where you can find me:

   <a href="https://www.facebook.com/hiho.hihu.9/">